Fort2020/alx-interview/0x00-pascal_triangle/README.md

-This is 0x00.
-Pascal's Triangle README.md
+This is for Techincal Job Interview README.md